On the Stability of Electromechanical Switching Devices: Modeling

 Following the procedure described by \cite{goebel2009hybrid}, this hybrid automaton can be easily cast into the more general form

 where $C_q$, $D_q$, and $g_q$, for all $q \in Q$, can be directly obtained from Fig.~\ref{fig:hybrid_automaton} as

 This formulation will be used later when studying the stability in the hybrid case.

 As a final remark, it should be noted that the impacts modeled by this automaton are purely inelastic and, therefore, this model is not able to reproduce the bouncing phenomenon.
-Although this may seem an omission, bouncing is a transient phenomenon that does not modify the location of the equilibrium points.
-Therefore, it is not necessary to include such bounces in the model in order to study the stability of the system.
-In any case, the model could easily be modified to include this phenomenon if desired, for instance by using a restitution coefficient for the velocity.
+While incorporating such phenomenon would enrich the model, it is important to note that its transient effects do not affect the location of the equilibrium points.
+Therefore, it is not necessary to consider such bounces in order to study the stability of the system.
+In any case, the model could easily be modified to include this phenomenon if desired, i.e., by using a restitution coefficient for the velocity~{\cite{da2022compendium}}.